Subscribe to updates

 Summary

-The Governance and Audit Committee of Leicester City Council is scheduled to meet on Monday 26 January 2026 to review procurement updates, internal audit progress, and to consult on the upcoming internal audit work programme.
-The committee will also review an action tracker from previous meetings.
+The Governance and Audit Committee of Leicester City Council met on Monday 26 January 2026 to review procurement procedures, internal audit progress, and to consult on the upcoming internal audit work programme.
+Key decisions included noting the mid-year procurement update, which showed a significant reduction in waivers compared to the previous year, and noting the progress of the internal audit programme.
+The committee also began the consultation process for the 2026-27 internal audit work programme.

 Mid-Year Procurement Update